cosmos/gaia/docs/interchain-security.md

 Interchain Security consists of many moving pieces, each of which has a variable scope of functionality.
 Throughout this document the various capabilities are referred to as V1, V2 and V3.
 There are further outstanding questions including the exact implementation details for each of the modules included in the Interchain Security stack.
 These further give rise to expected user flows for each step as well as edge cases like:

-* Child or Provider Chain halting
+* Consumer or Provider Chain halting
-* Child of Provider Chain upgrading
+* Consumer or Provider Chain upgrading
 * Contentious forks of either Provider Chain or Consumer Chain
 * Versions of IBC on each side fall out of sync